pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.md

 ![Screen Shot 2022-07-07 at 1 19 19 PM](https://user-images.githubusercontent.com/94395371/177854611-f6082025-1882-4405-acd2-a86ee76ad3c9.png)

-When you have a `Pull Request` configured in your environment, you will be able to access the merge request from within the supply chain by using the **Approve a Request** button that is displayed when **View Approvals** has been clicked on in the supply chain graph.
+When you have a `Pull Request` configured in your environment, you can access the merge request from the supply chain by using the **Approve a Request** button that is displayed when **View Approvals**  is selected in the supply chain graph.

-In the example below, the merge request was approved, which lead to a **Pull Config** and **Delivery** to be shown in the supply chain graph.
+In the example below, the merge request is approved, leading to a **Pull Config** and **Delivery** shown in the supply chain graph.

 ![Screen Shot 2022-07-06 at 2 04 38 PM](https://user-images.githubusercontent.com/94395371/177854268-ffdd1c35-ec23-44f6-a005-8c4b2671192b.png)